bravethunder12/FAnotifs/README.md

   * Go to: https://www.furaffinity.net/controls/site-settings/
   * Set the Date Format to Full (NOT Fuzzy)

-* Works while on this page:
+* This extension works while on this page: https://www.furaffinity.net/msg/others/
-  https://www.furaffinity.net/msg/others/

 ## Installation (Temporary)